 - Great at summarising and facilitating

-As an introvert you probably have these superpowers, even if you don’t yet fully believe me.
+As an introvert you probably have these superpowers.
 If you don’t believe me, start to compare yourself with some others.
 Compare your ability to listen and understand the detail, rather than how much you both talk.
 You’ll soon realise that most people who talk a lot, don’t listen a lot.
 Think about how you’d summarise a discussion, and you’ll soon realise how useful your summary could be.
-Now you’ve started to change your perception, of yourself, you can work on others.

 What could you do with these superpowers?

 It took me a while to learn that if you have some of these skills, or the beginnings of them, you could be a great asset to your boss, while still being true to your introvert self.
 “Developing social confidence as an introvert” has tips on believing in yourself.

 Team meetings, discussions with the boss and taking a slightly different view on your role will allow you to be a bigger asset to your boss – if you want to be.

 I spent a long time getting passed over for promotion and being told I was too quiet, before acting differently in team meetings (taking the chance to summarise, facilitate and keep the louder ones more focused) and then ‘getting naked’ (metaphorically!) with my boss .
 After he thanked me for helping him in a team meeting I told him about being introverted (that’s what I meant by getting naked), and we talked about how I could help him more and remain true to myself.